kevinVervier/TiSAn/README.md

 Here, two models are made available as examples: the human brain and heart.

 ## Installation
-Run the following comand in R:
+Run the following command in R:

 `devtools::install_github("kevinVervier/TiSAn")`